Alex Trebek Fast Facts

 Has hosted more than 7,000 episodes of "Jeopardy!"

-Has won five Daytime Emmy Awards and received 29 nominations.
+Has won six Daytime Emmy Awards, including five competitive and the Lifetime Achievement Award.
 He has also received one Peabody Award.

 While reciting clues from musical categories such as "It's a Rap," Trebek has been known to spit rap lyrics.